bassammalik/bassammalik/README.md

 Lately I've been getting more interested in ML safety and reliability.
 I like thinking about how these systems behave in practice, where they break, and how to make them more consistent when people actually depend on them.

 Outside of work I swim, run, and make a pretty serious ribeye.
 Went to school in San Diego and spent a lot of time at Scripps catching sunsets.
-Moved back to the Bay after graduating and miss SD everyday.
+Moved back to the Bay after graduating and miss it everyday.

 ---